OptimalBits/bull/README.md

   });
 ```

-Warning: Priority queue use 5 times more redis connections than a normal queue.
+Warning!!: Priority queue use 5 times more redis connections than a normal queue.

 <a name="job"/>
 ### Job